zesaver/conky_godville/ReadMe.md

 About
 -----

-This widget provide a Godville game client for Linux Conky.
+This widget provides a Godville game client (read only) for Linux Conky.
 It is based on the [script](http://godville.net/forums/show_topic/257) by [lol2Fast4U](http://godville.net/gods/lol2Fast4U).
 Changes:
 - updated to be compartible with new Conky versions
 - added Conky Manager support